 In the first step, a model master is produced into which the silicone is poured to obtain mold.
 In the second step, the impression of this silicone mold is filled using polyurethane resins by means of a specific vacuum casting machine to obtain the desired parts.

 First step: creating the silicone mold

 - A master part is made by stereolithography, 3D printing or CNC machining.

 - This master part is placed in a chassis in which liquid silicone resin is poured.

-- Once the silicone has cured, the silicone is cut along the separation plan, and the master part is removed from the mould.
+- Once the silicone has cured, the silicone is cut along the separation plan, and the master part is removed from the mold.

 Second step: production of series parts

-- Once the silicone mould is replaced in the machine, the selected material is then injected under a vacuum.
+- Once the silicone mold is replaced in the machine, the selected material is then injected under a vacuum.

 - The resin is then dried.
-Once cured, the mould is opened to remove the finished part.
+Once cured, the mold is opened to remove the finished part.

-Once the parts have been produced, it is possible to add finishes such as overmoulding and additions of inserts.
+Once the parts have been produced, it is possible to add finishes such as overmolding and additions of inserts.